mdabdullahibnaharun/Youtube-Spam-Comment-Detector-FLASK/README.md

 In this project, the user has to give youtube comment “predict” button.
 It will show the result below.
 If the user clicks on the “reload” button, then it will reload the app.
 #### Prerequisites:
-> Familiarity with Python
+ 1.Familiarity with Python
-> Working knowledge of Random Forest algorithm and Bag of words model will be a plus.
+ 2.Working knowledge of Random Forest algorithm and Bag of words model will be a plus.
-To build this project we will use the basic concept of python and libraries – ✓ NumPy is a library for the Python programming language, adding support for large, multidimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these
-✓ pandas is a software library written for the Python programming language for data manipulation and analysis.
+To build this project we will use the basic concept of python and libraries – NumPy is a library for the Python programming language, adding support for large, multidimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these pandas is a software library written for the Python programming language for data manipulation and analysis.
 In particular, it offers data structures and operations for manipulating numerical tables and time series.
-✓ Flask is a micro web framework written in Python.
+ Flask is a micro web framework written in Python.
 It is classified as a microframework because it does not require particular tools or libraries.
 It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions
-✓ Scikit-learn is a free software machine learning library for the Python programming language.
+ Scikit-learn is a free software machine learning library for the Python programming language.
 It features various classification, regression and clustering algorithms including support vector machines, ...etc
-✓ Matplotlib is a plotting library for the Python programming language and its numerical mathematics extension NumPy.
+ Matplotlib is a plotting library for the Python programming language and its numerical mathematics extension NumPy.
 It provides an object-oriented API for embedding plots into applications using general-purpose GUI toolkits like Tkinter, wxPython